200-HOUR YOGA TEACHER TRAINING

 What is the cost of this training?

-The suggested cost of this training is $2400 CAD for earlybird registration before June 24th, and $2600 CAD at the regular rate.
+The suggested cost of this training is $2400 CAD for earlybird registration, and $2600 CAD at the regular rate.
 One of the core values of this training is accessibility, including financial accessibility.
 Payment plans and financial assistance in the form of partial scholarships are available to all who need them and we are committed to working with you to help make the training accessible for all individuals at all stages of life.
 Contact an instructor for more information.